5 benefits of brand consistency and how to maintain it

 Imagine if every time you went into your local coffee shop, you were met with a different experience.
 One day, the drinks are great and the staff are friendly.
 But the next time you go there, the coffee is cold, the prices have jumped, and your server is rude.
 You likely wouldn’t have a very good impression of the business.
 And eventually, you’d look for somewhere more reliable, even if that meant traveling further to get there.

 This logic applies to the experiences people have with your brand too.
 If your brand is unpredictable, you’ll leave consumers feeling confused and questioning your integrity.
-On the flip side, when customers consistently receive the same level of service, product quality, and messaging from your brand, they’ll develop a sense of confidence in your ability to deliver on your brand promise.
+On the flip side, when your brand consistently delivers the same level of service, product quality, and messaging, customers will develop positive emotions and a sense of confidence in your ability to deliver on your brand promise.

 Being trustworthy is key to running a successful brand.
 And being consistent is the best way to build that trust.